muthonimuriithi/Angular-ip-1/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Authors Info
+For any inquires please email me at

+Email : loissmuthoni@student.moringaschool.com